benjaminspringer98/dab-project-i/REFLECTION.md

 Prod:

 - containers restart on failure
+- API: removed --watch flag from the Dockerfiles
 - data in the db is persisted (locally)
 - UI is built with astro build rather than astro dev, and served through Nginx
 - UI is cached (see next topic) and sent in a compressed format